nair0lf32/zer0ne-blog/content/posts/Hacking-methodology/index.md

 - Machines/Systems: So far I know about Linux and Windows.
 Those usually need the most enumeration.
 These types of challenges are usually to showcase a common vulnerability (`exploitdb` and `github` got your back) or you get access through a server (web,ssh,rdp...).
 Once again Google will save you
 - Cryptography: Oh I love those! they go from "`cyberchef`,`boxentriq` or `dcode` will do" to "you have to reverse engineer the whole Cypher or encoding method to decode this one" (you might need some `scripting` skills for the reverse engineering part...just...just learn `python`)
-- OSINT: This one would go into reconnaissance but it takes more critical thinking than you think so add it to a LOT of Google searches
+- OSINT: This one would go into reconnaissance but it takes more critical thinking than you think so add it to A LOT of Google searches
 - Steganography: You need hints to even think about this one! sometimes the context helps...sometimes the author is just like "f*ck you! here is a picture" (with obviously no exif data).
 If they were nice you have to `stegseek` the `steghide` passphrase, else you have to deduce it from "context".
-And if it's not a picture, well you know what to do!
+And if it's not a picture, well you know what to do! sometimes you won't even know what the file is (lmao).
-- Pwn/Binary exploitation: input mad long characters sequences, Learn `C`, Learn some `Assembly`, cry a little, then just run any `decompiler`, `debugger` or `disassembler` you know and hope for the best
+- Pwn/Binary exploitation: input mad long characters sequences, Learn `C`, Learn some `Assembly`, **cry a little**, then just run any `decompiler`, `debugger` or `disassembler` you know and hope for the best
 - Android: Install `android studio` first, Learn to decompile `apk` and get familiar with `proxies`
 - Web: Memorize `The OWASP top 10` vulnerabilities and how to exploit them, Fire up `BurpSuite` or your favorite proxy on every input field you ever see

 Now to those who expected step 3 to be about `privilege escalation`, SIKE!
-I put privilege escalation here in step 2 because it's my methodology steps and not my hacking steps!
+I put privilege escalation here in step 2 because it's "my methodology steps" and not "my hacking steps!"

-I consider privesc a form of exploitation (just local).
+I consider privesc to be a form of exploitation (just local).
 You mostly have to learn about this one, because the common vectors are already known.
 Or use noisy scripts like `linpeas` or `winpeas` to win some time.

 ## Step 3: Writeups